shiveshr/pravega-1/documentation/src/docs/controller-service.md

 and predecessors for any arbitrary segment.

 To enable serving queries like those mentioned above, we need to efficiently store a time series of these segment transitions and index them against time.
-We store this information about the current and historical state of a stream-segments in a set of  tables which are designed to optimize on aforementioned queries.
+We store this information about the current and historical state of a stream-segments in a set of records which are designed to optimize on aforementioned queries.
 Apart from segment specific metadata record, the current state of stream comprises of other metadata types that are described henceforth.

-#### Tables
+#### Records

-To efficiently store and query the segment information, we have split segment data into the following three append only tables.
+We store the stream time series as a series of records where each record corresponds to an epoch.
+As stream scales and transitions from one epoch to another, we create a new record that has complete information about segments that form the epoch.

+ - **Epoch Records**:
+_Epoch: ⟨time, list-of-segments-in-epoch⟩_
+We store the series of active segments as they transition from one epoch to another into individual epoch records.
+Each epoch record corresponds to an epoch which captures a logically consistent (as defined earlier) set of segments that form the stream and are valid through the lifespan of the epoch.
+The epoch record is stored against the epoch number.
+This record is optimized to answer to query segments from an epoch with a single call into the store that also enables retrieval of all segment records in the epoch in O(1).
+This record is also used for fetching a segment specific record by first computing segment's creation epoch from segment Id and then retrieving the epoch record.
+We also maintain a special epoch record called `currentEpoch`.
+This is the currently active epoch in the stream.
+At any time exactly one epoch is marked as current epoch.
+Typically this is the latest epoch with highest epoch number.
+However, during an ongoing stream update workflow like scale or rolling transaction, the current epoch may not necessarily be the latest epoch.
+However, at the completion of these workflows the current epoch is marked as the latest epoch in the stream.

+There are three most commonly used scenarios where we want to efficiently know the set of segments that form the stream - _initial set of segments, current set of segments_ and successors of a particular segment.
+The head of the stream computation is very efficient as it is typically either the first epoch record or the latest truncation record.
+The tail of the stream is identified by the current epoch record.
+The successor query results in two calls into the store to retrieve segment's sealed epoch and the corresponding epoch record.
+The successors are computed as the the segments that overlap with the given segment.

-  - **Segment Table**:
+  - **Segment Records**:
 _Segment-info: ⟨segmentid, time, keySpace-start, keySpace-end⟩_
-The Controller stores the segment table in an append-only table with **i**-**th** row corresponding to metadata for segment id **i**.
-It is important to note that each row in the segment table is of fixed size.
-As new segments are added, they are assigned new segment *Ids* in a strictly increasing order.
-So this table is very efficient in creating new segments and querying segment information response with *O(1)* processing for both these operations.

- - **History Table**:
-_Epoch: ⟨time, list-of-segments-in-epoch⟩_
-The History Table stores a series of active segments as they transition from one epoch to another.
-Each row in the history table stores an epoch which captures a logically consistent (as defined earlier) set of segments that form the stream and are valid through the lifespan of the epoch.
-This table is designed to optimize queries to find set of segments that form the stream at any arbitrary time.
-There are three most commonly used scenarios where we want to efficiently know the set of segments that form the stream - _initial set of segments, current set of segments_ and _segments at any arbitrary time_.
-First two queries are very efficiently answered in _O(1)_ time because they correspond to first and last rows in the table.
-Since rows in the table are sorted by increasing order of time and capture time series of streams segment set changes, so we could easily perform binary search to find row which corresponds to segment sets at any arbitrary time.

- - **Index Table**
-_Index: ⟨time, offset-in-history-table⟩_
-Since history rows are of variable length, we index history rows for timestamps in the index table.
-This enables us to navigate the history table and perform binary search to efficiently answer queries to get segment set at any arbitrary time.
-We also perform binary searches on history table to determine successors of any given segment.
+The Controller stores segment information within each epoch record.
+A The segment id is composed of two parts, and is encoded as a 64 bit number.
+The high 32 bit identifies the creation epoch of the segment and the low 32 bit uniquely identifies the segment.
+To retrieve segment record given a segment id, we first need to extract the creation epoch and then retrive the segment record from the epoch record.

 #### Stream Configuration
  Znode under which stream configuration is serialized and persisted.
 A